farcaster-project/RFCs/02-user-stories.md

  * The Arbitrating/Accordant blockchain identifier, e.g. BTC-XMR; *Must identify: blockchain chain and asset traded.
 E.g. bitcoin on mainnet or bitcoin on testnet.
 This can be done through a `chain_hash` parameter or be defined by an RFC in Farcaster.*
  * The arbitrating blockchain asset amount; *In the unit type defined by the blockchain.*
  * The accordant blockchain asset amount; *In the unit type defined by the blockchain.*
- * The timelock durations used during the swap, they define the two time frames for cancelling the swap on-chain and punishing Bob if he doesn't react after a swap cancellation; *In the unit type defined by the blockchain.*
+ * The timelock durations used during the swap, they define the two-time frames for canceling the swap on-chain and punishing Bob if he doesn't react after a swap cancellation; *In the unit type defined by the blockchain.*
- * The fee calculation strategy, defines the transactions fee strategy to use on e.g. BTC transactions; *This might be fixe, within a range, or defined as a function or a more evolved type.*
+ * The fee calculation strategy defines the transactions fee strategy to use on e.g. BTC transactions; *This might be fixed, within a range, or defined as a function or a more evolved type.*
  * The future maker swap role (Alice or Bob); *Taker role is derived from this as the protocol always have one Alice and one Bob.*

-The client user interface should provide an easy way to define an offer through e.g. a Buy or Sell point of view, and may auto-fill the fee strategy based on user prefered fee estimators.
+The client user interface should provide an easy way to define an offer through e.g. a Buy or Sell point of view, and may auto-fill the fee strategy based on user preferred fee estimators.

-For the participant who plays Bob's role during the swap the fee strategy and the timelock durations are critical values to guarentee safety and potential funds recovery.
-Too short timelock duration or too low fee strategy might allow Alice to punish Bob even if he behaves accordingly to the protocol.
-The swap client should carefully check these parameters as a regular wallet whould do for the fees.
+For the participant who plays Bob's role during the swap, the fee strategy and the timelock durations are critical values to guarantee safety and potential funds recovery.
+A too short timelock duration or too low fee strategy might allow Alice to punish Bob even if he behaves accordingly to the protocol.
+The swap client should carefully check these parameters as a regular wallet would do for the fees.

 ### Create a public offer

 A maker public offer is an extended maker offer with the daemon's network parameters, such as options detailing how to connect to the daemon.
-The public offer must specify the node's connection identifier and must contain a valid signature to reduce on-transit offer's modification.
+The public offer must specify the node's connection identifier and must contain a valid signature to reduce the on-transit offer's modification.

 The maker public offer must be as user-friendly as possible, as it is the responsibility of the user to share this public offer with a potential counter-party via the maker's preferred communication channels.
 Thus the format might still be binary, but parsers should be created to ease integration on diverse platforms.

 The maker does not validate nor filter who can connect and take the public offer, at least not at the protocol level yet.
-Daemon can be extended by adding a whitelist of daemon that can connects in the future or "private" networks can be used to share the public offer, thus this does not prevent the offer to be reshared on other networks.
+The daemon can be extended by adding a whitelist of daemons that can connect in the future or "private" networks can be used to share the public offer, thus this does not prevent the offer to be reshared on other networks.

 ### Take a public offer

-As a participant who wants to find a swap, I will browse forums, chats, IRCs and all other places where I can find public offers from makers so that I can choose one fitting my needs and try to connect and execute the swap.
+As a participant who wants to find a swap, I will browse forums, chats, IRCs, and all other places where I can find public offers from makers so that I can choose one fitting my needs and try to connect and execute the swap.

 A taker sees a public offer, parses and visualizes it, and might accept it.
 If the taker wants to take the public offer he can try to connect to the maker and start the swap.
 This RFC does not define where the public offers are listed nor how a participant might have access to them.

 As this protocol does not ensure that the public offer is still live nor already taken, this action can fail.
-The maker might have "cancel" the offer by shuting down her node, or other taker might have connected already to the node.
+The maker might have "cancel" the offer by shutting down her node, or other takers might have connected already to the node.

 ### Results of negotiation phase